-- In Year 8 pupils continue to explore different religious beliefs, but with a stronger focus on the moral and ethical dilemma in topics such as; suffering, is religion good for society?, equality and life after death.
+- In Year 8 pupils continue to explore different religious beliefs, but with a stronger focus on the moral and ethical dilemma in topics such as; identity, suffering, animal rights and life after death.

 - In Year 9 we aim to give the pupils a taster for GCSE and introduce topics that will be a good basis if they wish to continue their studies into KS4.
-The topics are; the existence of God, Sanctity of life, revelations and a unit of P4C (Philosophy for Children) which aims to prepare students to become more independent learners.
+The topics are; Existence of God, Holocaust, Sanctity of Life, Forgiveness and a unit of P4C (Philosophy for Children) which aims to prepare students to become more independent learners.

 - In Year 10 and 11, Religious Studies is an option subject which follows the AQA Curriculum.
 The course focuses on two religions, Christianity and Islam, as they are the two most followed religions in the world.
 Pupils get a clearer understanding of the beliefs and practices of these two religions.
 Pupils will also sit an ethical paper, which looks at the role of women, war and peace, animal rights and the death penalty.

 What opportunities does Religious Studies give students?

 - To become independent learners